Rosemary Griggs banner

 Blackwork embroidery

 It’s often said that another fashion trend Catherine of Aragon brought to England was blackwork embroidery.
-In the sixteenth century the technique, which used black threads, usually silk, on white fabric, usually linen, did become known as “ Spanish Work” .
-But black embroidery was known in England before 1500.
-Chaucer describes the clothing of the miller's wife, Alison in the Canterbury Tales as follows:
+In the sixteenth century, the technique, which used black threads, usually silk, on white fabric, usually linen, became known as “Spanish Work”.
+But people in England knew about black embroidery on white linen before 1500.
+Chaucer describes the clothing of the miller’s wife, Alison, in the Canterbury Tales:

 “Of white, too, was the dainty smock she wore, embroidered at the collar all about with coal-black silk, alike within and out.”

-This may have been the inspiration for the distinctive regular patterns Catherine used in her blackwork .
-Of course everyone wanted to copy her, so the use of this type of blackwork spread.
+Everyone wanted to copy her, so the use of this type of blackwork spread.
 Then, as now, young Royals set the fashion for everyone.

-In portraits from the late C15 and early C16 a line of blackwork edging is often visible on the top of the undergarment (called a shift, a smock or a chemise) worn beneath the gown.
-Outer garments for the wealthy were generally made by tailors, most of whom were men.
-But undergarments, shirts and shifts, and smaller items like cuffs and partlets were made by women.
-High born women spent long hours embroidering these garments which often featured in lists of gifts.
-For example in 1563 at New Year Kat Ashley (nee Champernowne), gave Queen Elizabeth
+Tailors, most of whom were me, made outer garments for the wealthy.
+However, women made undergarments, shirts and shifts, and smaller items like cuffs and partlets.
+High-born women spent long hours embroidering these garments, which often featured in lists of gifts.
+For example, in 1563 at New Year Kat Ashley (nee Champernowne), gave Queen Elizabeth I :

-a night rayle wrought in black silk
+“a night rayle wrought in black silk”

-and a year later she gave
+and a year later, she gave

-a smocke wrought with black silk only with a square collar
+“a smocke wrought with black silk only with a square collar”

 Blackwork and similar regular patterns worked in red on white (red work) remained popular throughout the C16.
 Later designs became much more free flowing when flamboyant swirling patterns and floral motifs covered sleeves, doublets and coifs into the C17.
-More complex designs like those used on the Bacton Altar cloth, using a variety of stitches and colours to create intricate floral designs became more popular towards the end of Queen Elizabeth’s reign, and the use of blackwork gradually declined.
+More complex designs like those used on the Bacton Altar cloth, using a variety of stitches and colours to create intricate floral designs, became more popular towards the end of Queen Elizabeth’s reign, and the use of blackwork gradually declined.

 Catherine and the power of clothing

-Catherine was married to HenryVIII for far longer than any of the other wives, a marriage that in the early years seemed to be happy.
+Catherine was married to Henry VIII for far longer than any of the other wives, a marriage that in the early years seemed to be happy.
 Although she was older than her husband, they seem to have been a well-matched couple.
-Their intellectual tastes and educational background were similar, they both rode well and enjoyed hunting.
+Their intellectual tastes and educational background were similar.
+They both rode well and enjoyed hunting.
 They were both pious and studied theological works.
-Catherine had been born and brought up to be a Queen and a strong leader like her mother the formidable Isabella of Castile.
+Catherine had been born and brought up to be a queen and a powerful leader, like her mother, the formidable Isabella of Castile.
 When King Henry was fighting in France in 1513, Catherine, as his regent, took an active role in organising a campaign against the Scots.
-She won a famous victory and presented the King with the bloodied coat of the dead King of Scots.
+She won a famous victory and presented the King with the bloodied coat of the dead king of Scots.
 It is unfortunate that it is the one duty she failed to fulfil — the provision of a male heir — that so often defines her.
 If only one amongst all those pregnancies had produced a healthy son, how different things might have been.

-When in 1527 Henry raised doubts about the validity of their marriage, Catherine immediately increased her clothing budget by 50 percent.
-Perhaps she thought to appear more attractive to the fashion conscious King, but dressing splendidly would also show clearly that she, the Queen, outranked her rival.
+When in 1527 Henry raised doubts about the validity of their marriage, Catherine immediately increased her clothing budget by 50%.
+Perhaps she thought to appear more attractive to the fashion conscious King, but dressing splendidly would also show that she, the Queen, outranked her rival.
 During the years she and Anne both remained at the same court, sharing the same household while Henry fought to dissolve his marriage to Catherine, the Great Wardrobe and the Royal jewels became a battleground.

 Even after Anne’s coronation, Catherine still projected herself as the rightful Queen and ordered new livery for her household embroidered with H and K. Labelled the Dowager Princess of Wales in 1535 Catherine persisted in giving out Maundy money, despite The King expressly forbidding her to do so.